WillWatkins/front-end-project/feedback.md

 - [✅] Can vote on comments
 - [ ] Can vote a maximum of once in either direction per page load
 - [✅] Votes are persistent when page is refreshed
-- [ ] Can post new comments, which are persistent `I get a 422 error if I try to post.
-Maybe double check your BE is set up correctly and able to handle post requests`
+- [✅] Can post new comments, which are persistent
   ​

 ### Additional functionality:

 ​

-- [ ] Can only delete comments of logged in user
+- [✅] Can only delete comments of logged in user
 - [✅] Deleted comments don’t re-appear on re-render/refresh
 - [ ] sort comments by date created / votes
 - [ ] navigate over pages of reviews (if implemented in back-end)
 - [ ] navigate over pages of comments (if implemented in back-end)
 - [ ] filter / display reviews by specific user
-- [ ] post new review `Same 422 error as when trying to post a comment`
+- [✅] post new review
 - [ ] delete logged in user's reviews
       ​